nighthawkcoders/teacher_portfolio/_posts/2023-11-14-CSP-binary_logic copy.md

 Individuals Video, Issue(s), Commits(s)

-- [ ] Video / demo of key contribution to project, 1 minute
+- [ ] Video in CPT caption style , includes Web demo of key contribution to project, 1 minute
-- [ ] Issue(s) that show progress to team objectives
+- [ ] Issue(s) that show plans/progress to team objectives
-- [ ] Highlight of key commit(s) in Issues
+- [ ] Highlights of key commit(s) in Issues, summarizes code contributions
-- [ ] Review GitHub analytics for key commits in each weeks during the project
+- [ ] Review GitHub analytics for key commits in each weeks during the project, shows consistent participation for 3 weeks

 Freeform provide positivies and growth summary...
 ```